hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 Enabling this parameter in a running system will cause qmaster to complete the processing of pending requests using secondary data stores.
 Existing threads will also be allowed to finish their work using those secondary data stores but for new requests, they will utilize the primary datastore only.

+***DISABLE_SECONDARY_DS_READER***

+Do not use this parameter.
+It is for internal use only.
+Default depends on the product version.
+In product versions without automatic GDI sessions (e.g. OCS) the default is *true*, in product versions with automatic GDI sessions (newer GCS versions) the default is *false*.

+If this parameter is set to *true* then the use of those secondary data stores is disabled that could be utilized by read-only threads.
+This means that all requests will be processed using data from the primary datastore only.

 ***ENABLE_ENFORCE_MASTER_LIMIT***